ray-project/ray/doc/source/serve/tutorials/java.md

 :start-after: docs-strategy-start
 ```

-After deploying this deployment, you can access it through `curl` command:
+After deploying this deployment, you can access it with the `curl` command:

 ```shell
 curl -d '{"time":1641038674, "bank":"test_bank", "indicator":"test_indicator"}' http://127.0.0.1:8000/strategy